 Electronic information has become an essential part of the student experience, and an equally important part of work life for faculty and staff.
-The Americans with Disabilities Act (ADA) mandates that UC Santa Cruz, as an educational instutition, make its programs, services, and activities accessible to, and usable by, people with disabilities.
+The Americans with Disabilities Act (ADA) mandates that UC Santa Cruz, as an educational institution, make its programs, services, and activities accessible to, and usable by, people with disabilities.
 When faculty and staff use the Internet to provide information, they are required to make that information accessible to those using adaptive technology.

 Efforts are currently underway at the systemwide level to improve the accessibility of UC web content; these include creation of policy, coordination of training, and collaboration with other college systems.
 The UC Electronic Accessibility initiative includes information on accessibility standards, as well as best practices on web design, content design, and procurement.